JahmelG10/JahmelG10.github.io/docs/second-page.md

 This combination of visibility, input responsiveness, and flexibility directly addresses user interaction needs and adheres to core design requirements for embedded system interfaces.

+### **Team Design and Decision-Making Process**

+Originally, our team's design intended for the HMI PCB to be mounted at an angle outside of an enclosure that contained the other subsystems.
+This orientation allowed users to easily view the OLED display while also enabling accessible interaction with the onboard pushbuttons.
+The angled design was chosen to improve user ergonomics and maintain a compact layout by keeping the display and controls integrated on a single board.

+As the project evolved, the team decided to shift to a more open presentation format.
+Instead of enclosing the subsystems, we made all boards visible and accessible to viewers, which supported better public engagement during demonstrations.
+The only components mounted externally on 3D-printed blocks were the temperature sensor and the heat lamp, which were positioned for functional interaction while maintaining visual clarity.

+This decision allowed for improved visibility, easier debugging, and a more interactive user experience during our final presentation.

+### **If I were to make a Version 2.0**

+If I were to create a Version 2.0 of my hardware design, one of the first major changes I would make is switching from the PIC18F27Q10 microcontroller to the ESP32.
+This change would greatly improve the development workflow and compatibility with peripheral components like the SSD1306 OLED display.
+The ESP32 has extensive community support and readily available libraries, particularly for I²C OLED displays, making the software side of integration much easier.
+In addition, the ESP32 includes clearly documented boot and reset circuitry, which is essential for stable programming.
+These features would not only make the board easier to develop with, but also more accessible for future users who want to expand on the design.
+Another improvement would be to use larger, more ergonomic pushbuttons.
+The small tactile switches currently used are difficult to press and don’t stand out visually.
+Larger buttons would improve the user experience by providing better feedback and making the interface more obvious and inviting, especially in a demo setting where ease of interaction is critical.
+One of the biggest lessons I learned from the current board was the importance of efficient power distribution.
+In the original layout, I relied on routing individual 3.3V traces across the board without dedicating a power plane.
+This created a cluttered layout and forced me to place multiple vias to connect power between layers.
+If I had implemented a dedicated top-layer power plane, I could have distributed power more cleanly and avoided long traces, improving electrical performance and simplifying the layout.
+In Version 2.0, this would be a priority to support better voltage stability and reduce electromagnetic interference.
+Additionally, I would focus on reducing the overall size of the PCB.
+The current design is functional but bulkier than necessary, which made it harder to mount or enclose cleanly.
+A more compact layout, with tightly placed components and smarter routing, would result in a sleeker and more professional product.
+Finally, I would replace the adjustable voltage regulator with a fixed 3.3V regulator.
+Since my system only uses a 12V input and 3.3V output, the adjustable regulator—while functional—required two external resistors to set the output voltage.
+A fixed regulator would eliminate this need, saving space, reducing component count, and simplifying soldering.
+It would also be slightly cheaper, making the design more efficient in both cost and labor.
+These changes, grounded in what I learned from the schematic and build process, would make Version 2.0 a cleaner, more robust, and more user-friendly design.